torvalds/linux/Documentation/teaching/lectures/syscalls.rst

-As we mentioned earlier, user space must be accessed with special APIs (:c:func:`get_user`, :c:func:`put_user`, :c:func:`copy_from_user`, :c:func:`copy_to_user`) that check wether the pointer is in user space and also handle the fault if the pointer is invalid.
-In case of invalid pointers they return a non zero value.
+As we mentioned earlier, user space must be accessed with special APIs (:c:func:`get_user`, :c:func:`put_user`, :c:func:`copy_from_user`, :c:func:`copy_to_user`) that check whether the pointer is in user space and also handle the fault if the pointer is invalid.
+In case of invalid pointers, they return a non-zero value.

 .. slide:: Accessing user space from system calls
    :inline-contents: True